 lauki-kofta-curry

 Here I have a healthy version of lauki kofta curry.
 With this simple recipe, cooking becomes not only less tedious but healthier as well, as koftas are pan-fried in less oil than deep-frying.
-This recipe is a perfect choice for regular dinner as well as to make ahead for parties and on special occasions.
+This recipe is a perfect choice for regular dinner as well as to make ahead for parties and special occasions.

 Lauki kofta curry recipe variations